Rambler American: 1967

 The 1967 model year Rambler American used the same body styling as the previous year's models, with only minor changes that included new taillamps and full-length body moldings on 440 and Rogue models that were now positioned lower on the sides.
 The last convertible available in the American series was in 1967, and it was moved up from 440 models to join the hardtop in the Rogue trim version.
 The American was available in nine models, and was the only U.S. compact to be available in "all" body styles (two-door, four-door, sedan, wagon, pillar-less hardtop, and convertible).

-For the 1967 model year, AMC's new high-compression (10.2:1) 343 CID V8 engine with a four-barrel carburetor producing 280 hp and 365 lb.ft of torque @ 3000 rpm was optional in Rogue and 440 models.
+For the 1967 model year, AMC's new high-compression (10.2:1) 343 CID V8 engine with a four-barrel carburetor producing 280 hp and 365 lb.ft of torque @ 3000 rpm was offered, but not widely advertised, in Rogue and 440 models.
 Factory installations of this engine were in 58 Rogues and 55 in the 440 models, with seven of them being in the convertible version.
+Only two Rogues and five 440s were bought by individuals; the others were made for AMC and mostly used for racing.
 Out of the total production of 69,912 Rambler Americans for the 1967 model year, 921 were Rogue convertibles.

 Rogues also received grille trim that wrapped around the fender sides.
 All Rambler Americans received a new grille insert with prominent chromed horizontal bars.
 The 1967 Rogue models were available in new two-tone paint schemes for the roof, trunk lid, and hood that included border trim along the upper body line.
 The two-door hardtops were also available with a black or white vinyl roof cover.
 The previous rectangular taillight lenses were replaced with concave versions sculptured into the rear panel.

 The 1967 model year also had the addition of the new safety standards for passenger cars mandated by the U.S. National Highway Traffic Safety Administration (NHTSA).
 The regulations called for two-point seat belts on all automobiles produced after 1 March 1967.
 All 1967 Rambler Americans included lap belts for all seating positions, a collapsible, energy-absorbing steering column and steering wheel, more padding on interior surfaces, four-way hazard flashers, and locking seat-back latches for two-door models.
 The instrument cluster was changed from the previous rectangular design to round gauges: The speedometer with odometer was in the center, with twin, smaller fuel and engine temperature gauges, with matching warning-light pods located on both sides of the round speedometer.

 All 1967 Americans were covered by AMC's comprehensive warranty designed to increase customer confidence in their vehicles with the tagline "quality built in, so the value stays in".
 It was the strongest backing among all the automakers up to that time: 2 years or 25000 mi on the entire automobile and 5 years or 50000 mi on the engine and power train.
 American Motors continued its industry-exclusive ceramic-coated exhaust system as standard on Rambler Americans.